ethereum/ethereum-org-website/src/content/energy_consumption/index.md

 Proof-of-work is a robust way to secure against dishonest changes to the blockchain, but it is problematic for several reasons.
 Since the right to mine a block requires solving a computational puzzle, miners can increase their odds of success by investing in more powerful hardware.
 These incentives cause an arms race with miners acquiring increasingly power-hungry mining equipment.
 Ethereum's proof-of-work protocol currently consumes as much energy as a medium-sized country.

-## Proof-of-stake (PoS) {#proof-of-stake}
+## Proof-of-stake {#proof-of-stake}

 A greener future for Ethereum is already being built in the form of a **proof-of-stake (PoS)** chain.
 Under proof-of-stake, arbitrary puzzle-solving is unnecessary.
 Removing puzzle-solving drastically reduces the energy expenditure required to secure the network.
 Miners get replaced by validators who perform the same function except that instead of expending their assets up-front in the form of computational work, they stake ETH as collateral against dishonest behavior.
 If the validator's node is non-responsive or a fraudulent block gets submitted to the chain, the staked assets can be "slashed", strongly incentivizing honesty and securing the network.

 Similarly to proof-of-work, to maintain a fraudulent blockchain, a validator would require 51% of the total ETH staked in the network.
 However, unlike proof-of-work, consensus is not based on the longest chain, but a mechanism known as ["Casper"](https://arxiv.org/abs/1710.09437).
 Migrating from proof-of-work to proof-of-stake eliminates the need to expend energy on arbitrary computations.

-## The merge
+## The merge {#the-merge}

 There is a functional proof-of-stake chain called the [Beacon Chain](/eth2/beacon-chain/) that has been running since December 2020 that is demonstrating the viability of the proof-of-stake protocol.
 The merge refers to the point in time when Ethereum leaves proof-of-work behind and fully adopts proof-of-stake.
 The merge is expected to happen ~Q2 2022.
 [More on the merge](/eth2/merge/).

 ## Proof-of-stake energy expenditure {#proof-of-stake-energy}

 As well as building confidence in the proof-of-stake mechanism, the Beacon Chain also enables estimates of Ethereum's post-merge energy usage.
-A recent [blog post on the Ethereum blog](https://blog.ethereum.org/2021/05/18/country-power-no-more/) suggested that the merge to proof-of-stake could result in a 99.95% reduction in total energy use, with proof-of-stake being ~2000x more efficient than proof-of-work.
+A recent [blog post on the ethereum.org blog](https://blog.ethereum.org/2021/05/18/country-power-no-more/) suggested that the merge to proof-of-stake could result in a 99.95% reduction in total energy use, with proof-of-stake being ~2000x more efficient than proof-of-work.
 The energy expenditure of Ethereum will be roughly equal to the cost of running a home computer for each node on the network.

 ![image](energy_use_per_transaction.png)